 Inspection Agency Accreditation

-FCIA has invested resources in the proper DIIM, Design, Installation, Inspection and Maintenance of Firestopping.
-Inspection is needed in addition to a FCIA Member Specialty Firestop Contractor to verify that the quality process is working.
+FCIA has invested resources in the proper "DIIM"™ - Design, Installation, Inspection and Maintenance/Management - of Firestopping.

 FCIA Member, IAS Accredited Firestop Inspection Firms

 *) Inspector Firms that are a branch of another member